-This past week, my daughter Summer and the two granddaughters left four brothers and one dad in New Jersey and flew to Oregon.
-And we were tourists in my hometown.
+This past week, Summer’s two girls left four brothers and one dad in New Jersey and flew to Oregon.
+And we were tourists in my hometown of Bend, Oregon.

-We ate at Jackson’s Corner, and visited Tumalo Falls, and …
+We ate at Jackson’s Corner, and visited Tumalo Falls …

-… hiked to the top of Pilot Butte one early morning.
+… and hiked to the top of Pilot Butte one early morning.

 We sipped bubble tea at Townshend’s and ate gelato from Bonta’s, and cruised through the local Farmer’s Market.

 We played corn hole games, and browsed through the Old Mill District, and packed a picnic lunch to eat at Todd Lake (you can tell which one is The Gymnast and which one is Black Belt Girl, right?).

 We took the ski lift to Pine Marten Lodge on Mt.
 Bachelor …